-The armature, which is designed to move upward and downward similar to a diving board, is mechanically coupled to a diaphragm via a drive pin.
+The armature, designed to move upward and downward, similar to a diving board, is mechanically coupled to a diaphragm via a drive pin.
 As the armature moves up, so too does the diaphragm, pushing air upward.
 Similarly, as the armature moves down, the diaphragm follows and pulls are back.

 This pushing and pulling of air produces sound waves.

 As we see in the diagram above, the BA drivers have an outer case and soundhole.
 These features do not only protect the relatively sensitive driver mechanisms but also concentrate the sound of the driver out of a single point which helps with directionality.

 Let's quickly run through how the balanced armature driver works.

 The coil of the BA driver is effectively connected to the audio source.
 This allows the AC audio signal to pass through the coil, which causes a coinciding alternating magnetic field within and around the coil.